Marilla Baker Ingalls: Return to Burma, 1868

 In 1868, she returned to Burma.

 In 1871, after the formation of the Woman's Baptist Foreign Missionary Society, Ingalls gladly welcomed Miss Kate Evans, their first missionary, to assist her, and open a school,.
 For thirty years, Ingalls and Evans worked together.

 When the Dacoit Rebellion broke out, a price of 10,000 rupees was set on Ingalls' head.
 She was urged to return home, as many years had passed since her last visit.
 Her mother in her declining years longed to see her; but Ingalls felt she could not leave her people, lest they lose courage and the Dacoits become emboldened, so she stood at her post till the rebellion was over.

 In 1877, the railroad from Rangoon reached Thongzai.
 Ingalls saw here an opportunity to begin a new line of work in giving books and tracts at the depots and in the railway carriages.
 Her preacher gave out 60 to 80 tracts each morning.
 The Bible Society sent English Bibles, and she distributed tracts in their own language to the English, French, Burmans, Shans, Hindus, and Karens.
 Soon she had a library of 120 volumes and a reading room in the depot at Thongzai.
 These were for the use of the employees of the railroad.
 In the depots at other places on the line, she has established "branch libraries", and placed tract distributors.
 On her occasional visits of inspection to these libraries, she took with her a staff of local workers, and made her stay the occasion of missionary work among the local population.
 At timess she has had socials and lectures in the libraries for the railway men.
 From the U.S., friends sent money to support her preachers and Bible women, besides books, and even eyeglasses.
 The English government and the railway officials helped on her libraries, and even the local population contributed toward her tract distribution.

-Ingalls had a power in convincing Buddhist priests to convert to Christianity.
+Ingalls showed ability in convincing Buddhist priests to convert to Christianity.
 Her article in the Baptist Missionary Magazine for November, 1893, and also one in May, 1894, told the story of this work in her own words.